logzio/logz-docs/_source/user-guide/distributed-tracing/k8s-deployment.md

   exporters:
     logzio:
       account_token: "${LOGZIO_TRACES_TOKEN}"
-      region: "{your code}"    # Replace with the 2-letter code for your region from the Logz.io Regions and Listener hosts table or from your Account settings page - as in step 3 above.
+      region: "{generic}"    # Replace with the 2-letter code for your region from the Logz.io Regions and Listener hosts table or from your Account settings page - as in step 3 above.
     logging:

   processors: